Take back control of your thoughts

 It brings the driving belief into view, then helps you trade it

 Rudder brings clarity to the beliefs quietly running your thinking, then helps you practice substituting the ones you have for the ones you'd actually choose to hold.
+And the new heading is always yours: what you articulate is kept in your own words, verbatim — never rewritten into someone else's.

 It asks.
 It never prescribes.